sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Assembling Features for Modelling
 -------------------
-We use the ``Vector Assembler`` to filter out rows based on a conditional statement.
-In this dataset a zero ratings can represent either an implicit or explicit ratings.
-Since there is no way to split these 2 sources, zero ratings introduce ambiguity in the dataset.
-In order to preserve data quality and not hinder model performance we remove zero ratings.
+We use the ``Vector Assembler`` processor to assemble the feature columns for modelling.
+SparkML Regression processors require a vector for the features columns.

 Processor Configuration